Saab AB: Saab AB

-16 November 1999, Saab announced its intention is to purchase Celsius AB and the acquisition was concluded by early March 2000.
+On 16 November 1999, Saab announced its intention is to purchase Celsius AB and the acquisition was concluded by early March 2000.

 In September 2000 United Defense Industries (UDI) purchased Bofors Weapon Systems from Saab (the autocannon and tube artillery interests), while Saab retained the missile interests.

 In December 2005 Saab joined the Dassault nEUROn project as a major partner.

 In October 2008 the company announced its intention to merge its operations with that of Simrad Optronics.
 The new unit will develop high-tech optronics products and will be headquartered in Norway, although other details of the new arrangement have not been finalized.

 In 2010 the company restructured from fifteen business units into five business areas; Aeronautics, Dynamics, Electronic Defence Systems, Security and Defence Solutions, and Support and Services.
 According to Saab the restructuring was undertaken to become more market and customer oriented.

 In March 2010, BAE Systems sold half of its 20% stake in the company to Investor AB, which then became the major shareholder.
 In June 2011, the British company sold its remaining stake bringing its 16-year involvement in Saab to an end.

 As of August 2020, Investor AB owns a 30.16% stake in the company (39.69% of the voting rights) and is the top owner.

+In August 2023, it was announced Saab had acquired the Bedford, UK–based manufacturer of AI-enabled autonomous swarm systems, Blue Bear Research Systems.

+In September 2023, it was announced Saab had acquired the San Francisco–headquartered artificial intelligence / machine learning development company CrowdAI.